CGS Hawk: Development

 When the resulting Hawk first flew in January 1982 it was the first ultralight aircraft with an enclosed cockpit and to use strut bracing.
 The aircraft was intended to meet the requirements of the US FAR 103 Ultralight Vehicles category, including that category's maximum 254 lb empty weight.

 The Hawk wing is strut-braced, constructed from aluminum tubing and covered with either pre-sewn Dacron envelopes or doped aircraft fabric.
 The flat-bottomed wing also features flaps.
 The fuselage is of similar construction and uses a curved boom tube for its main structural member.
 The curved tube allows the tail to be located higher, out of the wing's downwash, especially when the flaps are extended.
 Landing gear for all models is optionally tricycle or conventional.

 The Hawks are available as aircraft kits, quick-build kits, or completed aircraft.

 Operational history

-The Hawk was first introduced to the public at Sun N Fun in March 1982 in Lakeland, Florida.
+The Hawk was introduced to the public at Sun N Fun in March 1982 in Lakeland, Florida.
 The prototype won Best New Design for 1982.

 At the EAA Convention held in Oshkosh, Wisconsin that same year the Hawk was named Outstanding New Design and also Reserve Grand Champion.

 At Oshkosh 1983, the Hawk won the Dupont Kevlar Air Recreational Vehicle Design Competition against more than 126 other designs.